featherfruit/Making-a-digital-clock-and-syncing-it-with-my-phone/README.md

 So its an application where input is taken from the user and based on it data is displayed back on the HTML.
 S
 ### Shell Scripts
-Wrote shell scripts to automate the build and deploying the server.
+Scripts to start displaying time and run the web server at boot